Spring Term 2019

 Happy New Year to all our Elm families.
 We hope 2019 is a great year for you all!

-Our topic focus for the first half term is called ‘Is it a bird?
-Is it a plane?
-No it’s…!’
-We will be learning about animal habitats, life cycles, food chains and a wide range of animals.
+Our topic focus for the term is called ‘Back to the Future.’
+We will be learning about explorers from the past, materials, collage and making mechanisms.
 Below is an overview of the key learning intentions for each area of the curriculum for this term.

 – Counting in 3s

 – Review of life cycles and food chains

 – Science week – Journeys 4th Feb-8th Feb including a Whole School Space Party.

 |RE||– Whole school project on The Big Frieze – Understanding Christianity- the chronology|

 |Geography||– A small area in a contrasting locality (Non-European country) – Zambia (second half term)|